What is the FOP Biobank?

 Who do I contact for more information?

-The IFOPA oversees the FOP Biobank on behalf of the FOP research community thanks to generous support from Blueprint Medicines and Regeneron Pharmaceuticals.
+The IFOPA oversees the FOP Biobank on behalf of the FOP research community.

-We thank the invaluable in-kind support that has been provided by Margo Black (Vanderbilt University) and Drs.
-Charles Hong (University of Maryland), Ed Hsiao (University of California, San Francisco), Dan Perrien (Vanderbilt University), Bob Pignolo (May Clinic), Eileen Shore (University of Pennsylvania), and Yan Ru Su (Vanderbilt University) for their leadership in the design and launch of the FOP Biobank.
+We're grateful to Drs.
+Charles Hong (University of Maryland), Ed Hsiao (University of California, San Francisco), Dan Perrien (Emory University), Bob Pignolo (Mayo Clinic), Eileen Shore (University of Pennsylvania), and Yan Ru Su (Vanderbilt University) for their leadership in the design and launch of the FOP Biobank.